wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 For our [pilot "Domestic at home"](/current/2020-domestic/july), we invited six artists to try out new works about what was on their minds — using whatever resources they had to hand.

-Join us on 12 August for a second set of "artists at home", this time selected from our <a href="http://domesticmcr.posthaven.com" target="_blank">open call for proposals</a>.
+Join us on 12 August for our second set of "artists at home" — seven artists selected from our <a href="http://domesticmcr.posthaven.com" target="_blank">open call for proposals</a>.
 Real lives, real stories, real homes.

+#### Programme

+Hosted by Peader Kirk

 Domestic (August 2020) produced by [hÅb](/hab).

 #### Websites